andoproductionsdata/insurance-claims-performance-project/README.md

 ---

-# 🏥 Database & Data Model

-The project uses two core business tables:

-### claim

-Contains claim-level information including claim ID, account number, claim status, creation date, action date, claim owner, and claim type.

-### account

-Contains customer account information associated with each insurance claim.

-The data is transformed using SQL to create a clean reporting dataset before being loaded into Power BI.

-Within Power BI, additional reference tables are used to support reporting across claim dates, agents, and claim types.

-*(Insert database/data model image here.)*

----

-# 🏥 Key Challenge & Solution

-One of the key challenges was accurately reporting both **claims created** and **claims closed** while allowing users to analyse the data using consistent report filters.

-Claims are created on one date but may be closed on a completely different date.
-This means the dashboard needs to analyse multiple date relationships depending on the metric being calculated.

-To solve this, I:

-- Created dedicated reporting tables for different claim metrics
-- Used a central Date table
-- Created reference tables for Agent and Claim Type
-- Connected the reporting tables using a star schema
-- Built DAX measures to calculate claims using the appropriate date relationships

-This allows users to analyse both created and closed claims accurately while maintaining consistent filtering across the dashboard.

-*(Insert Power BI data model image here.)*

----

 # 🏥 SQL Transformation

 SQL was used to transform the raw claims data into a reporting-ready dataset before loading it into Power BI.